Piirtola/OU-Final-Project/README.md

         Similar as above, however, should note why the function is a private method if this is the case.
         """
         ...

+# e.g.,

+class RDBConnectionWrapper:
+    """
+    Wrapper class for managing connections to a relational database (RDB) using connection pooling.

+    This class leverages psycopg2's `ThreadedConnectionPool` to maintain a pool of connections to the database, optimizing resource utilization and performance.
+The connection pool's size can be controlled by adjusting the `minconn` and `maxconn` parameters.

+    The context management protocol is implemented, allowing the use of the `with` statement to manage connections, ensuring proper acquisition and release of connections from the pool.

+    x = RDBConnectionWrapper(config)
+     -> Initializes the connection pool with the provided configuration parameters.

+    Params:
+        config (DBConfig): An instance of DBConfig containing the necessary configuration parameters for connecting to the database, including database name, user, password, host, and port.

+    Attributes:
+        pool (ThreadedConnectionPool): The connection pool for managing connections to the database. conn (Optional[psycopg2.extensions.connection]): The current active connection, if any.

+    Class Attributes:
+        ...

+    """